MaSe69/dssb/md/20_Pandas/pandas_40_columns.md

 Mind the two brackets [["Name", "Origin"]] needed, when you put the column names directly after df.

+### Rename columns

+Rename specific single columns.

+>
+    df = df.rename(columns={'Weight_KG':'Weight_EU', 'Sum':'Total'})

+Rename all columns, by specifying a list of unique values

+>
+    newColNames = ["Column_1", "Column_2", "Column_3", "Column_4"]
+    df.columns = newColNames

+A dataframe is more beautiful, when all column names are in the same format, e.g. all start with a capital letter.
+Capitalize names (or lower, upper, etc.)
+>
+    columnNames = [x.capitalize() for x in columnNames]

+### Reorder existing columns

+Use the of **existing column names** to re-order the columns, by specifying your sequence
+>
+    reorderCols = ['Name', 'Year', "Horsepower", 'Origin']
+    df = df[reorderCols]

+- Mind the correct number of list elements.
+If you add too many items to the list for the new order, you get an error.
+However, adding fewer items executes without error.
+- Working with indices, e.g.  df = df[:, [2, 1]], does not work in Python (but in Julia)

+As a special case, you can reverse the sequence of the columns.
+>
+    df = df.iloc[:, ::-1]

+## Update cells of a column

 ### Convert the type of a column

 Round floats to 2 decimals.